Dr Thibault Renoir

-Dr Renoir is one of only a few researchers to examine the mechanisms by which gene-environment interactions influence neurodegenerative (e.g. Huntington's disease and other dementias) and psychiatric disorders (e.g. depression, anxiety and schizophrenia).
-His current research aims to understand how environmental and lifestyle factors (e.g. stress, exercise) directly and indirectly impact behaviour (anxiety and depression), cognition (memory) and physiology (stress response) via dynamic epigenetic modifications (e.g. microRNAs) in the brain.
-Ultimately, our projects will identify new targets for future therapies.
+Dr Renoir’s research group examines the mechanisms by which gene-environment interactions influence neurodegenerative (e.g. Huntington’s disease and other dementias) and psychiatric disorders (e.g. depression, anxiety, schizophrenia and OCD).
+His current research aims to understand how environmental and lifestyle factors such as stress, directly and indirectly, impact behaviour, cognition and physiology via dynamic molecular/cellular changes in the brain.
+Along with exploring the mechanisms driving the beneficial effects of physical exercise, this research aims to identify new targets for future therapies.

 Awards and achievements

 - 2017-2021 — NHMRC Boosting Dementia Research Leadership Fellowship